hardalkavun/qr-generator/README.md

 3-Add ZXing library to your project dependencies.

-4-Run the main class QRCodeGenerator.java in your preffered comp.
+4-Run the main class QRCodeGenerator.java in your preffered compiler.

 5-Enter the text or URL you want to encode.